-These are online courses which allow you to learn on the programme you have.
-The course can be completed with either Photoshop or Photoshop Elements.
+This is an online course which is based on a recent version of Photoshop.
 You will receive detailed notes and images to learn on before you start working with your own images.

 I have been working with Photoshop for the last 16 years and have witnessed the huge changes in the programme.
 It is now becoming an essential tool for those photographers who want to take their images to the next level.

 There are ten tutorials which are divided into the two courses.
 Each time a new version of the programme is released it includes something new and where possible these are also included.

 - Getting Started

 - Improving the Appearance: Using Levels and Curves, Colour, Contrast and Brightness